zhaojun-szh-9815/EC601/VQA_Project/Sprint_2.md

 &ensp;&ensp;Output: All tokens used in question dataset<br>
 <b>Answers:</b><br>
 &ensp;&ensp;Data structure: defaultdict(lambda: 0)<br>
-&ensp;&ensp;Dictionary keys: content of answers<br>
+&ensp;&ensp;Dictionary keys: the content of answers<br>
 &ensp;&ensp;Dictionary values: times of use<br>
-&ensp;&ensp;Method: Increase the value of the key by 1 when find the key used.
+&ensp;&ensp;Method: Increase the value of the key by 1 when finding the key used.
 Reverse sort the dictionary and pick the top 1000 answers.<br>
 &ensp;&ensp;Output: the top 1000 answers.<br>

 <h3>Build VQA inputs:</h3>
 &ensp;&ensp;Data Structure: list and dictionary<br>
 &ensp;&ensp;Dictionary keys: [image_name, image_path, question_id, question_str, question_tokens], and may also have [all_answers, valid_answers] if the answer is given.
-All answers are all possible answer for this question, and valid answers are answers in both ‘All answers’ and ‘Answer vocabulary’ built before.<br>
+All answers are all possible answers for this question, and valid answers are answers in both ‘All answers’ and ‘Answer vocabulary’ built before.<br>
 &ensp;&ensp;Output: a list of dictionaries, store it as .npy file.<br>

 <h3>Train/valid Dataset:</h3>